Logic Gates

 Transistors make logic gates make flip-flops to represent bytes.
 They take binary inputs and according to their behavior, give out specific binary outputs.

-The combines its inputs and produces a 1 if both of its inputs are 1, otherwise, the output is 0.
+The AND gate combines its inputs and produces a 1 if both of its inputs are 1, otherwise, the output is 0.

-The has an output that is the reverse of its input.
+The NOT gate has an output that is the reverse of its input.